-Symbol Standards and Reference Reference Description Additional Information ISO 7010, Symbol W024 Warning: Crushing of hands.
-Warns that the system should not be used stacked with other equipment.
-If the system is used stacked with or adjacent to other equipment, verify normal operation before use.
-ISO 15223-1, Symbol 5.2.8 ISO 7000-2606 Do not use if package is damaged. www.philips.com/IFU Consult the electronic instructions for use (eIFU).
-NON STERILE ISO 15223-1, Symbol 5.2.7 ISO 7000-2609 Non-sterile.
-STERILEEO ISO 15223-1, Symbol 5.2.3 ISO 7000-2501 Sterilized using ethylene oxide.
-ISO 15223-1, Symbol 5.1.4 ISO 7000-2607 Use-by date.
+Symbol Reference Description afety Rx only Rx Only.
+(USA federal law restricts this device to sale by or or the order of a physician.)
+Indicates a hazard to patients with pacemakers.
+Do not place field generator within 200 mm (8 in) of a patient with a pacemaker. st Indicates a possible pinch hazard when positioning the monitor.
+ISO 7010, Symbol W024 Warning: Crushing of hands. ¥ ■ Warns that the system should not be used stacked with othe equipment.
+If the system is used stacked with or adjacent to other equipment, verify normal operation before use. ( ISO 15223-1, Symbol 5.2.8 Do not use if package is damaged. www.philips.com/IFU Consult the electronic instructions for use (eIFU).
+NON ISO 15223-1, Symbol 5.2.7 Non-sterile.